-Yesterday I had this strange dream.
-The pope was dressed in his full ceremonial regalia.
+Yesterday I had this strange dream of Pope.
+The Pope was dressed in his full ceremonial regalia.
 Seated in a lavish office at beautiful desk, he was reading the novel I am writing right now.
 When he was finished, he stood up, walked outside of this office, down a hallway and into a small and plain looking office where I was sitting.
 He stood by my left side, leaned over and with a smile on his face said: “Your novel is very nice.”

 Writing a novel starts with a slow and dreary crawl through the mud.
 It feels like you are riding a tricycle up a steep hill dragging a dead elephant behind you.
 Abstract ideas float in the air but who knows if a story will ever emerge out of it.
 It’s one thing to say: “I want to write a novel inspired by traffic.”
 And a whole other thing to actually execute it.
 Many novels have been written with the “food as a metaphor for life” trick, but I don’t know a single novel that uses traffic in that way.
 Frustration and doubt begin to creep up and then there is a trickle.
 A faint narrative begins to form.
 A shadow of a conversation pops up in my head.
 Now I am riding motorized wheel chair in a shopping mall.
 Suddenly there is hope.
 Yes!
 Maybe a story is in here.
 And then begins the flood.
 All the tributaries begin to pour into a single channel.
 I am now in a car cruising down a four lane highway with no other vehicles in sight.
 Everyday I sit down and a significant chunk pours out of my fingers into the keyboard.
 This is a satisfying feeling.
 An electrical buzz can be felt in the air.
 Yes!
 Yes! definitely there will be a novel at the end of this.
 There is no maybe.
 No room for doubt there is only the practice of sitting at the keyboard.
 Day in, day out.
 Everyday.
 Until the work is done.
 I find myself thinking about all sorts of bus stop conversation.
 I imagine the most hilarious situations that can happen while riding a bus.
 A plethora of characters materialize right in front of my eyes.
 I ask myself most unusual questions: “What would cars look like if they were designed by women?”
 “What is the most usual thing that can be placed in a glove compartment?”
 I ask people I meet in my daily life these questions and they look at me like I am from a different planet.
 And then there are the dreams.
 Vivid and exciting.
 Futuristic cars, the pope, a continuous drive around a round and many more that ignite my imagination.